Take an Official State-Approved Hunter Safety Course

 Before applying for a hunting license, verify that you meet the eligibility criteria based on age, residency, and any applicable exemptions.
 Residents must provide proof of residency, such as a Florida driver’s license or state ID.
 Non-residents should confirm the type of license appropriate for their visit duration and hunting plans.

-Florida mandates hunter education for most new hunters, especially those born after June 1, 1975, or under the age of 16.
+Hunter education is required for anyone 16+ born on or after June 1, 1975 to hunt without supervision.
 Completing a hunter education course is a prerequisite for purchasing a hunting license.
 The course covers essential topics such as firearm safety, wildlife conservation, and hunting laws.

 Take a Florida FWC-Approved Hunter Education Course >>